SteveBecmpe/WorkDayScheduler/README.md

 ![GivenHtmlDisplayed] (./Assets/GivenHtmlDisplayed.JPG)

 # First functional Push. image tag FFP.JPG
+![text] image link

+# CSS file changes
+- there where several things in the given css file that didn't make sense.
+Color in the past present and future class's, board radius's that seem to be on the wrong edges etc. Adjustments where made to match the general theme and build symetry.
+It Does NOT match the given gif exactly but seems to blend the given gif and the intent based on what was provided in the CSS file.

 # Check list of things to complete.
--[] page loaded and ready.
-1 hour increments load
+-[/] page loaded and ready.
+1 hour increments load. load ready syntax present.
+Need to finish render code.
 -[X] current date is presented at the top of the page, above the line.
-HTML line 30 P section ID currentDay -[] maybe current time could be presented somewhere, Optional.. will need current time at some point.
+HTML line 30 P section ID currentDay -[X] maybe current time could be presented somewhere, Optional.. will need current time at some point.
+This looping at the top. updating every second(500ms)
--[] 1 hour increments are divided in normal work hours of the day per given gif -[] hourly increments are color coded base on past, present, and future -[] clicking into an hourly increment allows you to enter text and save using save button -[] clicking save saves the data in local storage
+-[X] 1 hour increments are divided in normal work hours of the day per given gif.
+The title for each is preloaded into the object array. the actual size in time is controlled by a variable.
+-[/] hourly increments are color coded base on past, present, and future.
+This test was completed 1-3-20 using console.log on the workday array objects. updating based off current time.
+-[] clicking into an hourly increment allows you to enter text and save using save button -[] clicking save saves the data in local storage
 -[] refreshing page does NOT lose the data.
 IE it reloads what is saved in local storage.
--[] need function that checks for past, present, future states and reassigns the css class every second or checks for when an hour has been broken. the runs update.
+-[/] need function that checks for past, present, future states and reassigns the css class every second or checks for when an hour has been broken. the runs update.

 # Functional coding progression: